SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 grocery store will accept this and give you groceries for it!
 Aren't banks marvellous?

-Also, the unit is the state currency, always is an IOU of the state (we are not talking about corporate paper here either, but even that is also denominated in the state's unit of account: "dollar", "yen", "euro",...)
+Also, the unit is the state currency, which means what the bank issues is always an IOU of the state (we are not talking about corporate paper here either, but even that is also denominated in the state's unit of account: "dollar", "yen", "euro",...)

 So banks are offering you a YOM --- You Owe Me, which is functionally just the inverse of an IOU.
 How the heck can they do this?